Visit Dr. Gendelman's Lab

 In the news:

-Dr. Howard E. Gendelman is the Margaret R. Larson Professor of Internal Medicine and Infectious Diseases, Chairman of the Department of Pharmacology and Experimental Neuroscience at the University of Nebraska Medical Center.
-Under Dr. Gendelman's guidance, significant contributions were made in understanding how alterations in mononuclear phagocyte function induce metabolic changes in the brain and ultimately lead to neural cell damage.
-These discoveries have had broad implications in preventing, slowing or reversing infectious, metabolic and degenerative disorders of the nervous system.
-Immunotherapy and nanomedicine strategies were developed for HIV-1 and Parkinson's diseases and were made possible by developed novel therapeutic designs.
+Dr. Howard E. Gendelman is the Margaret R. Larson Professor of Internal Medicine and Infectious Diseases, Chairman of the Department of Pharmacology and Experimental Neuroscience, and Director of the Center for Neurodegenerative Disorders at the University of Nebraska Medical Center.
+Dr. Gendelman is credited in unraveling how functional alterations in brain immunity induce metabolic changes and ultimately lead to neural cell damage for a broad range of infectious, metabolic and neurodegenerative disorders.
+These discoveries have had broad implications in developmental therapeutics aimed at preventing, slowing or reversing neural maladies.
+He is also credited for the demonstration that AIDS dementia is a reversible metabolic encephalopathy; a finding realized at the University of Nebraska Medical Center.
+His work has led to novel immunotherapy and nanomedicine strategies for Parkinson’s and viral diseases currently being tested in early clinical trials as a result of intense translational investigations.

 The neuroregeneration laboratory provides the student or postdoctoral fellow with broad research experiences in diagnostics, pathogenic mechanisms and therapies for neurodegenerative disorders.